stephen-eades/auto-delete-tweets/README.md

 14. In the Heroku Dashboard Overview tab, make sure to configure your Dynos so the worker and clock are active

 15. You can scale the clock using the Heroku CLI with `heroku ps:scale clock=1`

-16. Heroku forces bots to sleep after 30 minutes of inactivity.
-Use a cron-job.org free account to ping your bot 10 minutes before you scheduled the bot to run.